Uttarakhand

 The distance from the Dehradun Bus Stand (ISBT) to the Railway Station is 6 km, without traffic, it will take 15 minutes.

-( We always recommend to go for the govt.
+( We strongly recommend to go for the govt.
 Buses over the private ones outside the bus station as based on the experience we have found that there are very high chances of delay involved with private buses.
 Also, govt.
 Buses are always more reliable.
 Whichever bus you choose, just make sure to reach Dehradun at least by 05:30 am positively. )

 3. Take a flight to Dehradun airport (Jolly Grant Airport), then from the Airport to Prince Chowk, Dehradun Distance is 30km and it will take around 1 hr( if coming by flight then reach one day early).